 To be eligible for this program:

-- The purchase price of the home cannot exceed $300,000 in the Halifax Regional Municipality (HRM), or $200,000 in the rest of the province.
+- The purchase price of the home cannot exceed $500,000 in the Halifax Regional Municipality (HRM) and East Hants, $300,000 in the Northern and Eastern regions, or $375,000 in Annapolis Valley, West Hants, and the South Shore.

-- You must have good credit and be pre-approved for an insured mortgage by a recognized financial institution.
+- You must have credit rating satisfying to the Municipal Affairs and Housing (DMAH) and be pre-approved for an insured mortgage by a recognized financial institution.

 - You must be a first-time home buyer